Lease

 • 99Da64384: A fire broke out and destroyed the leased building.
 If it is proven that the fire was due to the lessor’s failure to maintain the building in good repair, then the lessee is not liable.

-• Upon termination of the lease, lessee has duty to restore the object of lease to its original condition.
-Art.
-654, 615
+• Duty to restore the object of lease to its original condition.

 • 2006Da39720: However, an agreement that the lessee shall not claim reimbursement for improvement would rather confirm the lessee’s duty to restore.
 The lessee’s agreement not to claim reimbursement for improvement shall not be interpreted as absolving the lessee’s duty to restore.